Charlie Austin: AFC Totton

 In July 2024, Austin returned to non-league football to sign for Southern League Premier Division side AFC Totton.
 On 4 July 2025, Austin departed the club after one season.

 Basingstoke Town

 In August 2025, Austin signed for Southern League Premier Division South side Basingstoke Town.
 He made his debut in a league match with Wimborne Town on 9 August 2025, scoring his first goal for the club to wrap up a 2–0 win.
-Having suffered an injury in his third appearance for the club, one that reoccured in his first match back, he departed the club on 31 October 2025 following an approach from a club closer to his home (Hungerford Town).
+Having suffered an injury, he departed the club on 31 October 2025 following an approach from Hungerford Town.

+Hungerford Town

+Austin made his league debut for Hungerford a week after joining the club, coming on as a second-half substitute in a 0–0 draw with Wimborne Town on 8 November 2025.

 International career

 On 21 May 2015, Austin was called up for the first time to the England national football team for a friendly match against the Republic of Ireland and a UEFA Euro 2016 qualifying match against Slovenia.
 He and Leicester City forward Jamie Vardy were called up due to several other forwards being involved in the European Under-21 Championship, but Austin did not feature in either match.